Essential Tourist Attractions

 Hidden behind a typical Sevillian façade, the Palace of the Countess of Lebrija is one of the city's most striking hidden treasures.

 The Antiquarium is a valuable archaeological space, that contains important Roman, Visigothic and Islamic relics.
+Discover it here.

 The Metropol Parasol is a modern, wooden structure with an excellent viewpoint and a valuable archaeological area.